 The System Control Space (SCS) registers are located at 0xE000E000.
-A structure can be used to represent such a large number of individual registers and related offsets, see the following example.
-You can then position the structure in the correct memory location using a scatter-loading description file, using a similar method to the vector table.
+You can use a structure to represent such a large number of individual registers and related offsets, see the following example.
+You can then position the structure in the correct memory location using a scatter file, using a similar method to the vector table.